microsoft/MCW-Leveraging-Azure-Digital-Twins-in-a-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

     ![A portion of a command window output is displayed showing a results array with two storeroom digital twins instances returned.](media/cli_queryresults_alltwins.png "Digital Twins query output")

-5. Keep this CLI command window open for additional tasks later on in this lab.
+5. Keep this CLI command window open for additional tasks later in this lab.

 ### Task 2: Create a digital twin instance using the Azure Digital Twins Explorer